 Subp.
-2. Qualified medical physicist responsibilities A qualified medical physicist is responsible for:
+2. Qualified medical physicist responsibilities.
+A qualified medical physicist is responsible for:

-- A. full calibrations and equipment commissionings; - B. radiation surveys under part 4733.0265; - C. supervising and reviewing personnel dosimetry; - D. acquiring beam data and transferring beam data for dosimetry; - E. managing the quality assurance, including establishing written procedures and reviewing required quality control and safety checks; - F. consulting for treatment planning, as needed; and - G. performing calculations and assessments regarding medical events.
+- A. full calibrations and equipment commissionings; - B. acquiring beam data and transferring beam data for dosimetry; - C. managing the quality assurance, including establishing written procedures and reviewing required quality control and safety checks; - D. consulting for treatment planning, as needed; and - E. performing calculations and assessments regarding medical events. - A qualified medical physicist must develop a procedure for verifying the treatment plan before it is transferred to the treatment equipment system and before it is implemented.